Settle Out Of Court With Divorce Mediation

 Is Mediation Right For You?

 For most divorcing spouses, divorce mediation can be a great option, especially if there are children involved.
 Mediation can help you avoid the financial and emotional costs of litigating a contested divorce in court and creates a more amicable decision than arbitration.
 Typically, it is much less expensive than a court trial or a series of hearings.
 Additionally, mediation allows you to arrive at a decision based on what you believe is fair, rather than being held to impersonal legal precedents.
-You and your spouse are in control of the process and not subjected to the rulings of the court.
+You and your spouse are in control of the process and not subject to the rulings of the court.
 It is also completely confidential.

 Divorce mediation can offer an alternative to settling in court, saving you time and money and protecting your relationship with your spouse.

 Before proceeding with mediation, it is important to consider your relationship with your spouse.
 While mediation can be very effective, there are several factors that can make other forms of divorce settlement better suited for your situation.
 If there is a history of any form of domestic abuse, it can be difficult for the victim to obtain a fair settlement.
 Additionally, alcohol or drug abuse can undermine the success of the negotiation.
-It is also important to take time choosing a divorce mediator who can complement your needs.
+It is also important to take time to choose a divorce mediator who can complement your needs.

-Find a Solution to Fit Your Needs
+Find A Solution To Fit Your Needs